 1. Have employees set a five-minute reminder prior to their clock in time on their phones.
 Chances are your employee may be glued to their phone when they step into the workplace, probably skimming through their Facebook page or texting a loved one, so the clock in reminder will appear in their field of vision.
 If their phone is not in hand, they should still be able to hear and/or feel (if on vibrate) the reminder.

-2. Install an online time clock, online timecard software, or time clock software.
+2. Install time punch clock software, an online timecard software, or time clock software.
 Having a digital access point on the computers of your employees for time clocks, will make it easy for them to clock in.
 While they’re going through their morning emails, they’ll be able to take care of clocking in as they settle into their workday.

 3. Hang a picture notice by the office entry door of a clock.
 You can easily find a clip art image on the web of a clock.
 Once you have printed and hung the clock picture, have a brief meeting with your staff to explain the purpose of the new artwork hanging by the entry door.
 Once they’ve been informed that the clock picture is serving as a clock in reminder picture, they’ll be more likely to remember to clock in upon arrival to work, if the clock picture has been placed in in an area that can be seen effortlessly.
 Images are more concrete when it comes to the act of remembering than text alone.